rticulus/papilion-courses/README.md

 ![services](https://user-images.githubusercontent.com/65713111/88452746-8531bb80-ce61-11ea-8e69-acc5b3f7e519.png)

-#### 5. Surface

-I have opted for a simple clean approach with the images selling our service.
-The idea being customers would be enthused by the images, find the service they personally require and immediately book a consultation.

 ***

 ## Features

 * Feature 1 - Intro - “Home” logo will always take you back to the homepage wherever you are on the site

 * Feature 2 - Links - These allow the user to go to the relevant information for them specifically, without needing to scroll through the entire site.

-* Feature 3 - Navigation - easy navigation with a fixed, direct navigation links to topic/service (theatre, dance, music and art)page and section, navbar hover-highlight style for better navigation
+* Feature 3 - Navigation - easy navigation with a fixed, direct navigation link to topic/service (theatre, dance, music and art)page and section, navbar hover-highlight style for better navigation

-* Feature 4 - Booking - This allows the user to easily find the dates of Orthodox Easter for the next three years so that they can book their holiday appropriately.
+* Feature 4 - Booking Form - This allows the user to easily book a date for their workshop and informs Papilion to contact them to finalise the contract

+* Feature 5 - Query Form -  This allows the user to ask a question or query a service.
+Papilion can then contact them to follow up.

-* Feature 5 - Social  - These are direct links to social networks, each links directly to the project site which opens on a separate page.
+* Feature 6 - Social  - These are direct links to social networks, each links directly to the social site which opens on a separate page.
 The only generic link is LinkedIn.

-##### __Future Goals__
+## Features left to implement

-Wishlist of future ideas to be implemented at a future date:
+Wishlist of ideas to be implemented at a future date:

 * Chat